 “Exploring Roman dress”: video interview on Classics Confidential

-I am also a regular advisor to television programmes broadcast on the BBC and the German channels ARD and ZDF
+I am also a regular advisor to programmes broadcast on the BBC and the German channels ARD and ZDF.

-I am co-editor of the peer-reviewed journal Archaeological Textiles Review based at the University of Copenhagen.
+I have served as co-editor of the peer-reviewed journal Archaeological Textiles Review based at the University of Copenhagen.

-I am involved in peer-reviewing project proposals for the European Commission, the Deutsche Forschungsgemeinschaft and the Romanian Research Council's Archaeology Section as well as a range of journals and publishers.
+I am involved in peer-reviewing project proposals for the European Commission and the Deutsche Forschungsgemeinschaft as well as a range of international journals and publishers.

 |Ancient Material Culture Research Cluster||Cluster||Faculty of Arts|